LokeshVenkatachalam/INDIAN-COMPUTING-OLYMPIAD/5_Dynamic_programming_DP.md

 a[X] is counted in dp1[Y], it shouldn't be ,but for intialisation purposes we do
 ```

-9) now run a for loop from Y=X from Y<=N, and take maximum score out all scores of Y
+10.)
+Now run a for loop from Y=X from Y<=N, and take maximum score out all scores of Y

 ```c++
 int ans=-2*10000000;